Painted Lady Butterfly

 I don’t enjoy staging my insect photography.
 I like them to be as natural as possible.
 There are, however, times when I must infringe on their world in order to capture their beauty and grace.
 Usually, this is by holding out a flower to entice them.

 And we get to my favourite of the day.
-Capturing this image, both pleased and honoured me.
-The simple fact it chose to trust us.
+Capturing this image pleased and honoured me.
+The simple fact that it chose to trust us.